sylvainbx/rust-book-fr/FRENCH/src/ch14-02-publishing-to-crates-io.md

 licences pour votre projet.

 <!--
-With a unique name, the version, the author details that `cargo new` added when you created the crate, your description, and a license added, the *Cargo.toml* file for a project that is ready to publish might look like this:
+With a unique name, the version, your description, and a license added, the *Cargo.toml* file for a project that is ready to publish might look like this:
 -->

-Avec le nom unique, la version, les informations du développeur que `cargo new` a ajouté lorsque vous avez créé la crate, ainsi que la description et la licence que vous avez ajouté, le fichier *Cargo.toml* de ce projet qui est prêt à être publié devrait ressembler à ceci :
+Avec le nom unique, la version, la description et la licence que vous avez ajouté, le fichier *Cargo.toml* de ce projet qui est prêt à être publié devrait ressembler à ceci :

 <!--
 <span class="filename">Filename: Cargo.toml</span>